 Once all the field data collection is complete and documented on the standardized data collection form, the housing characteristics are entered into REM/Design as completely and accurately as possible.
-All building types, single family, manufactured, and multifamily, begin the same way and utilized the same software and data entry approach.
-Building components and spaces that existing in the home are entered into REM/Design, those areas or features that are nonexistent are not entered and those fields are left blank in REM/Design.
+All building types, single family, manufactured, and multifamily, begin the same way and utilize the same software and data entry approach.
+Building components and spaces that exist in the home are entered into REM/Design, those areas or features that are nonexistent are not entered and those fields are left blank in REM/Design.
 For example, a slab home would not have framed flooring modeled.

 Field data should be entered into REM/Design in the sequence of pages/tabs outlined in the software.
-The following outlines what's required and the assumptions or standardized approach for data entry:
+The following standardized approach outlines what is required and the assumptions for data entry: